teamtomo/torch-calculate-electrostatic-potential/README.md

 or `python -m pytest`.
 With coverage: `pytest --cov=cryoesp --cov-report=html`.
 (With [uv](https://github.com/astral-sh/uv): `uv run pytest`.)

-Tests require `examples/data/8OSK.pdb` (copy from parent repo if needed).
-If the PDB is missing, tests fail with a clear error so the file must be provided.

 **Warnings**: You may see `DeprecationWarning: torch.jit.script_method is deprecated`.
 These come from PyTorch internals when `torch.compile` runs; they are not from this package and can be ignored.

 ## Python 3.14+ Installation